odpi/specs/ODPi-Runtime.md

 -   A common application-architecture is one where there’s a fair bit of stuff running on the “Client Host” -- a Web server, all kinds of app logic, maybe even a database.
 They interact with Hadoop using client-libraries and cluster-config files installed locally on the client host.
 These apps tend to have a lot of requirements in terms of the packages installed locally.
 A good ODPi Platform implementation SHOULD NOT get in the way: at most, the implementation SHOULD only care about the version of Java and Bash, and nothing else.

--   **[HADOOP_DISTCONF]**  ODPi Platforms SHOULD publish all modified (i.e., not-default) Apache Hadoop configuration entries, regardless of client, server, etc applicability to all nodes unless it is known to be node hardware specific, private to a service, security-sensitive, or otherwise problematic.
-The list of variables that SHOULD NOT be shared are defined as:
+-   ODPi Platforms SHOULD publish all modified (i.e., not-default) Apache Hadoop configuration entries, regardless of client, server, etc applicability to all nodes unless it is known to be node hardware specific, private to a service, security-sensitive, or otherwise problematic.
+The list of variables that SHOULD NOT be shared are listed in Appendix A.

-[**TODO: blacklist**]

 Requirements we’d like to push upstream from a compatibility perspective: